Organizing Data Science Teams (Transcript)

 Hugo: Exactly.
 The unicorn is rare.
 Jonathan, we've seen clearly that data science can be highly impactful, but as with any endeavor, I'd like to invoke a healthy skepticism, and I'm wondering, to your mind, what can't data science do, or what isn't data science capable of?

-Jonathan: I think that there's this naïve assumption that if you use data in a decision, then that decision will be better.
+Jacqueline: I think that there's this naïve assumption that if you use data in a decision, then that decision will be better.
 So if you are deciding where to locate a new factory, then having data on every possible bit of information you can know about all the different places will intrinsically cause you to make a better decision, or, for instance, in my last company, we did a lot of loyalty program design, so having all the historic data on a company's customers before designing the new loyalty program will intrinsically get you a better-designed program than not having that information.

 There's that assumption that more information, more data, is better, and therefore data science should make every decision better, but often in practice, data can sometimes make decisions harder, or get a less good solution, right?
 For instance, if the data you have is sufficiently limited, then it could be that using data actually causes you to make a less informed decision.